 Walleye Fishing Techniques

-Lake or Reservoir Fishing
+Lake or Reservoir Walleye Fishing

-Fishing shad imitation or chartreuse colored crank baits along shore lines and points during low-light and dark hours, similar to bass fishing, can produce excellent walleye action.
+- Fishing shad imitation or chartreuse colored crank baits along shorelines and points during low-light and dark hours, similar to bass fishing, can produce excellent walleye action.

-You can also use crank baits to troll.
-Trolling is one of the best ways to cover large areas of water in search of walleye.
-Since walleye school together, you can generally catch several fish in the same area once you locate a group.
+- Use crank baits to troll.
+Trolling is one of the best ways to cover large areas of water in search of walleyes.
+Since walleyes school together, you can generally catch several fish in the same area once you locate a group.

-The large opaque eyes of a walleye are very efficient at gathering light.
+The large, opaque eyes of a walleye are efficient at gathering light.
 They tend to retreat to deep, dark water during the day and move into shallower areas (5-10 ft.) to feed at night.
 Walleye tend to prefer rock or gravel bottoms, drop off areas and points.
 Standing timber areas in reservoirs can be a good place to fish for walleye in midsummer.

-River and Tailwater Fishing
+River and Tailwater Walleye Fishing

 Walleye fishing in tailwaters depends greatly on the discharge from dams, but fishing can be excellent from March through May.
 When flows from the reservoirs are high, fish migrate upstream toward the dam.
 Some walleye are also flushed from the reservoir and hang below the dam.
-Reservoir tailwaters provide ample shore fishing areas.
+Reservoir tailwaters provide ample shore-fishing areas.

 The hybrid walleye is a cross between a female walleye and a male sauger, commonly called a saugeye.
-The hybrids are stocked in two warmer reservoirs, where they survive and grow better than the walleye, which prefers clean and cooler waters.
+The hybrids are stocked in Sullivan Lake (Sullivan County), Huntingburg Lake (Dubois County), and Glenn Flint Lake (Putnam County), where they survive and grow better than the walleye, which prefers clean and cooler waters.
 To allow this process to happen, each spring, Indiana fisheries biologists collect about 30 million walleye eggs from Brookville Lake.
 After the DNR fish hatcheries work their science, these eggs result in about 17 million walleye fry; 1 million fingerlings, 1-2 inches in size; and 60,000 hybrid walleye fingerlings for stocking.

-The Indiana DNR studied the movements of walleye at Monroe Lake using radio telemetry.
+The Indiana DNR studied the movements of walleye at Monroe Lake in 2008-09 using radio telemetry.
 A radio tag was surgically implanted in walleye.
-The IDNR tracked the tagged fish throughout the entire lake.
+The DNR tracked the tagged fish throughout the entire lake.
 Find out more information about the tracking project at: